Haugean movement: Impact

 In September 1817 de Zee Ploeg, a ship with 500 immigrants from Württemberg, Germany, including a number of Rappites (followers of Pietist separatist George Rapp), was forced to stop in Norway because of poor weather conditions.
 Staying in Bergen for about a year and provided with housing by the authorities, they were warmly accepted by the Haugeans.
 The two groups found much in common and held devotions together, with some of the Germans learning Norwegian during their stay.
 Samson Trae, a Haugean leader, noted that "It gave us extreme joy to realize that the foundation of your faith accords with the true word of God."
 After Rapp's followers left to settle in the United States, the two groups remained in contact for at least some time.
 In one letter, the Rappites stated, "Our hearts have often longed for your loving and edifying company since we came to America.
 We have longed more for Bergen than for Germany because of the love with which you received us and re-freshed us in body and spirit."

 The influence of Hans Nielsen Hauge within Norway coincided with the years during which many Norwegians were immigrating to North America.
 The Haugean influence on Lutheranism in America has been considerable.
 For example, the first Norwegian Lutheran minister in the United States was a Haugean.
 Lutherans in the U.S. had a Hauge Synod, Eielsen Synod, and Lutheran Free Church all indicative of that influence.
 He is honored and his writings are studied by American Laestadians, also called Apostolic Lutherans.
 (Most Laestadian denominations did not merge.)
 Hauge is remembered on the liturgical calendar of the Evangelical Lutheran Church in America on March 29 as one of the renewers of the church.

+Opposition

+In opposition to the Haugean movement's perceived legalistic, excessive focus on works righteousness, the Strong Believers movement was formed.
+Its leader, lay preacher Knud Spødervold, published his book Guds nådes husholdning ('The Dispensation of God's Grace') in 1848.
+It was a polemic theological critique of the Haugeans, Moravian Church, Quakers, and others.
+This resulted in a "fierce bitterness" between the Haugeans and Spødervold.

+Language

+The group's unique religiolect (shared religious language variety) has been studied.
+They were known for their use of biblical metaphors, while words such as desire and lukewarm took on new meanings among the Haugeans.